hollance/TheKissOfShame/README.md

 - Remove most of the compiler warnings.
 (I set the warning level high on purpose.)
 - Replace deprecated JUCE APIs with modern equivalents.
 - Since `ScopedPointer` is deprecrated, I replaced these with `std::unique_ptr`, but many of these things do not actually need to be pointers at all.
+- Replace the Biquads with TPT filters.
+  - Moving the Age knob from max to min can cause the low-pass filter to give a massive gain boost.
+Probably because at 0% this uses (close to) 22050 Hz as the cutoff freq.
+Or just because it's a biquad.
 - Explicitly use `juce::` and `std::` namespaces.
 - Remove any files that aren't being used (source files, images, audio).
 - Don't use `rand()` and `srand()`.
 - General code cleanup.
+- Making independent of sample rate.

 ### What is missing